The Morgesons

-The Morgesons is a novel written by Elizabeth Stoddard in 1862.
+The Morgesons is a novel written by Elizabeth Drew Stoddard and published in 1862.
 A female bildungsroman, it traces the quest of a young woman in search of self-definition and autonomy.
-The novel comments upon the oppression of women in mid-nineteenth-century New England and challenges the religious and social norms of the time period.
+The novel comments upon the oppression of women in mid-nineteenth-century New England and challenges the religious and social norms of the time.

 Plot summary

 Stoddard's novel traces the education and development of a young female in American middle-class society.
 The protagonist, Cassandra Morgeson, is educated by a series of journeys she makes throughout her youth and early adulthood.
 Each new setting represents a different stage in her intellectual development.

 Cassandra is born in Surrey, a small New England town.
 Surrey is quiet and isolated, granting a young woman little intellectual stimulation.
 Cassandra escapes the boredom of domestic life through stories of adventure and exploration.
 Surrey instills in Cassandra a restlessness that drives her quest for knowledge and experience.

-At the age of thirteen, Cassandra's parents send her to live with her grandfather in Barmouth.
+At the age of thirteen, Cassandra is sent by her parents to live with her grandfather in Barmouth.
 Excessively religious, Grandfather Warren takes it upon himself to put Cassandra in her place.
 She is both intellectually and emotionally starved in Barmouth.
 Her life becomes narrowed down to home, school and church.
 In school, all the students dress alike and wear their hair in the same fashion.
 She learns an important lesson in conformity (peer pressure).

 When Cassandra turns eighteen she is invited to stay with some cousins in Rosville.
 Rosville offers her a glimpse of city life.
 She attends numerous balls, whist parties and shopping sprees in Boston.
 She also falls in love with her cousin Charles.
 Charles's dark sensuality and power awakens Cassandra's sexuality, which is an integral part in her self-discovery.
 Cassandra quickly finds herself caught up in a passionate, adulterous love affair.
 Their affair is cut short in a tragic accident that costs Charles his life.
 Cassandra escapes with a scar across her face, which remains with her as a constant reminder of the affair.